intel/neural-compressor/docs/source/tuning_strategies.md

 The `next_tune_cfg` function is used to yield the next tune configuration according to some algorithm or strategy. `TuneStrategy` base class will traverse all the tuning space till a quantization configuration meets the pre-defined accuracy criterion.

-If the traverse behavior of the `TuneStrategy` base class does not meet the new strategy requirement, it could re-implement a `traverse` function with its own logic.
+The `traverse` function can be overrided optionally if the traverse logic required by the new strategy is different from the one `TuneStrategy` base class implemented.

-An example like this is under the [TPE Strategy](../../neural_compressor/contrib/strategy/tpe.py).
+An example of customizing a new tuning strategy can be reached at [TPE Strategy](../../neural_compressor/contrib/strategy/tpe.py).